naraintanishq/Blockchain_Crowdfunding_Platform/README.md

 # Blockchain Crowdfunding platform
 This project is a decentralized crowdfunding platform built using blockchain technology.
 It allows users to create and contribute to campaigns in a secure and transparent manner.
 Donors can send funds directly to campaign owners using Ethereum-based smart contracts, ensuring trust and immutability.
 The platform integrates MetaMask for seamless transaction handling and displays campaign details, such as title, description, target amount, and collected donations.
-Additionally, the platform features a chatbot for user assistance and a donation pop-up modal to facilitate easy contributions.
+Additionally, the platform features a donation pop-up modal to facilitate easy contributions.

 Try running some of the following tasks: